A Unified Distributed Algorithm for Hybrid Near-Far Field Activity Detection in Cell-Free Massive MIMO: Introduction

 Despite the above challenges, this paper presents a systematic study on the hybrid near-far field activity detection in cell-free massive MIMO.
-We first establish the PDF of the received signals so that the covariance-based formulation can effectively capture the statistical property of the hybrid near-far field channels.
-The newly established formulation unifies various special cases such as single-cell or cell-free case with either near-field or far-field devices.
-Based on the established covariance-based formulation, we theoretically analyze how the hybrid near-far field channels affect the detection performance from the perspective of identifiability.
+In particular, we first derive the PDF of the received signals so that the statistical property of the hybrid near-far field channels is accurately captured.
+The newly established received signal model unifies various special cases such as single-cell or cell-free case with either near-field or far-field devices.
+Applying the established signal model to the covariance-based activity detection formulation, we theoretically analyze how the hybrid near-far field channels affect the detection performance from the perspective of identifiability.
 This insight provides a fundamental understanding of hybrid near-far field communications in the context of activity detection.

-Furthermore, we propose a unified distributed algorithm to solve the formulated problem.
-Specifically, we introduce dual variables and penalty term such that the joint detection problem can be decomposed into multiple parallel detection subproblems, each executed at an AP.
-In particular, a novel coordinate descent (CD) algorithm based on the Sherman-Morrison-Woodbury update with Taylor expansion is developed to efficiently handle the local detection problem at each AP.
-With the information exchange between APs and the CPU only involving local detection results instead of the original received signals, the computational complexity and communication overhead analyses reveal the proposed distributed algorithm's significant advantages over the centralized approach.
-Meanwhile, we provide theoretical convergence analysis to show that the proposed distributed algorithm is guaranteed to converge to a stationary point of the original problem.
+In addition to theoretical insight, we also propose a unified distributed algorithm to solve the formulated activity detection problem.
+Specifically, we introduce dual variables and penalty term such that the whole-network joint detection problem can be decomposed into multiple parallel detection subproblems, each executed at an AP.
+To efficiently handle the local detection problem at each AP, a novel coordinate descent (CD) algorithm based on the Sherman-Morrison-Woodbury update with Taylor expansion is developed.
+Furthermore, we provide theoretical convergence analysis to show that the proposed distributed algorithm is guaranteed to converge to a stationary point of the original centralized covariance-based activity detection problem.
 Notably, by simply changing the system parameters (e.g., number of APs, number of antennas, wavelength of the carrier), the proposed distributed algorithm directly covers various scenarios, including the activity detection for the single-cell near-field or far-field, and the cell-free near-field or far-field communications.
+This versatility makes the proposed algorithm widely applicable in various communication scenarios.